 Its larvae eat away at the bark of Jeffrey Pine trees, ultimately resulting in their demise.

-The removal of infested trees and the application of pesticide treatments in high-risk regions are both necessary steps in the management of these insects that start with J.
+The removal of infested trees and the application of pesticide treatments in high-risk regions are both necessary steps in managing these insects that start with J.

 10. Jerusalem Cricket

-The Jerusalem Cricket is a big bug that does not possess wings and can be found throughout western North America.
+The Jerusalem Cricket is a big bug without wings found throughout western North America.

 This particular cricket consumes plant and animal matter for food, enabling it to play a vital role as a decomposer in the ecosystem in which it lives.

 It is commonly referred to as a “potato bug.”
-The Jerusalem Cricket is not considered to be a pest, but because of its large size and unpredictable appearance, it can be a problem in metropolitan settings.
+The Jerusalem Cricket is not considered a pest, but its large size and unpredictable appearance can be a problem in metropolitan settings.

 11. Juniper Midge